gc-proto/experimental/header-mockups/site-menu.md

     <img src="./images/menu-mobile-open-en.png" class="img-responsive" alt=" ">
     <details class="mrgn-tp-md">
       <summary class="wb-toggle small" data-toggle="{&quot;print&quot;:&quot;on&quot;}">Image description: theme and topic submenu open – small screen</summary>
-      <p class="mrgn-tp-lg">The theme and topic menu consists of a button with the word 'Menu' and a downward-facing chevron.
+      <p class="mrgn-tp-lg">The theme and topic menu consists of a button with the word "Menu" and a downward-facing chevron.
 When clicked, it expands to a menu that exposes all themes.
-The ‘Travel and tourism'  theme is expanded.
-It has a downwards-facing chevron to the left of the title 'Travel and tourism'.
-Below that title is a box with the words 'Travel: home'.
+The "Travel and tourism"  theme is expanded.
+It has a downwards-facing chevron to the left of the title "Travel and tourism".
+Below that title is a box with the words "Travel: home".
 Below that are links to the other topics within the theme.
-At the end of the expanded menu is another box with a sideways-facing chevron and a 'Most requested' heading.</p>
+At the end of the expanded menu is another box with a sideways-facing chevron and a "Most requested" heading.</p>
     </details>
   </figure>
 </div>